pauloevpr/famcash/README.md

     - [x] Logoff
 - [ ] Collaboration
     - [x] Invite others to join family
-    - [ ] Join family from QR code.
-TBD: allow multiple joins?
+    - [ ] Join family from QR code
+        - [x] from a link
+        - [ ] from scanning the QR code from the signup screen
     - [x] List members of a family
     - [ ] Remove member from family
+    - [ ] Switch between families: TDB: auto-switch after joining?
 - [ ] Internationalization
     - [ ] Display user-selected currency for money values
     - [ ] Use language-specific currency formatting